chadblack/history580/_posts/2013-09-02-reflections-upon-mccluhan.md

 Question: can we relate to McLuhan because wwe find his theories to be a reflection of the reality we are living in today.
 Even as I struggle with McLuhan, Understanding Media has been one of the most influential books I have ever read in my academic career.

-1 Hereafter, unless otherwise indicated, all page numbers in parentheses will refer to Understanding Media and reference page numbers from the MIT Press edition published in 1994.
+1 Hereafter, unless otherwise indicated, all page numbers in parentheses will refer to Understanding Media and reference page numbers from the Ginko Press edition published in 2011.

 Works Cited
 David Bobbitt, Wesleyan College, December, 2011.